RonanMitchell/FinMetrics_Essay/README.md

 In the following chunk you will notice High_Vol_foo().
-This function calculates high volatility periods in a variable, either by standard deviation or mean, and selects whatever quantile() is specified.
-You can specify the data set, variable, quantile, and method (either above mean or above standard deviation).
+This function calculates high volatility periods in a variable, either by standard deviation (exchange rate) or mean (for the VIX, as a high VIX is already indicative of volatility), and selects whatever quantile() is specified.
+You can specify the data set, variable, quantile, and method (either above mean or standard deviation).
 The last part is achieved with an if/else function within the function.

 ``` r
 ###